zero1-agi/fracton/whitepaper-fracton-v0.2.md

 - A dedicated section on privacy, psychological harm, and misuse risk.
 - Outline risk mitigation steps (informed consent, disclaimers).

-By following these steps, the Trisoma thesis moves from a **conceptual and methodological** framework to a **documented, tested, and shared** research initiative—vital for attracting scholarly critique, industry interest, and further development.
+By following these steps, the Fracton thesis moves from a **conceptual and methodological** framework to a **documented, tested, and shared** research initiative—vital for attracting scholarly critique, industry interest, and further development.

 ---

 ## Final Diagrams and Mathematical Formulations

 ### 1. Conceptual Overview
-The Trisoma framework models an intelligent system via a **triadic interaction**:
+The Fracton framework models an intelligent system via a **triadic interaction**:
 - **Initiator** (Agent1 / Self): The driving, expansive force (e.g., cognitive or creative impulse).
 - **Shaper** (Agent2 / Shadow): The constraining, opposing force (e.g., internal conflict, repressed sub-agent).
 - **Emergence (E₃ / Core / Resonance)**: The dynamic field that arises from the interplay of Initiator and Shaper; it embodies the system’s evolving identity, conflict, or synergy.